tariqaxix/JavaFx_Final_Project/README.md

 **Software and Libraries Used**

-This app is created using the following applications and libraries JDK (Java Development Kit)
+This app is created using the following applications and libraries:
-JavaFX
-An IDE (Integrated Development Environment) such as IntelliJ IDEA Scene Builder
-FXML and CSS for interactive interface
+JDK (Java Development Kit), JavaFX, An IDE (Integrated Development Environment) such as IntelliJ IDEA, Scene Builder, FXML and CSS for interactive interface